lamoda/gonkey/README.md

         }
       }

-- name: КОГДА запрашивается один заказ ДОЛЖЕН возвращаться пользователь и сумма
+- name: WHEN one order is requested MUST response with user and sum
   method: POST
   path: /jsonrpc/v2/order.getOrder